Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/performance.md

 4. The current filtered state is sent.
 5. The surface is drawn while active.

-When it leaves range, the client waits `Config.DuiDestroyDelay` (3 seconds by default), then deletes the object and DUI.
-The delay prevents repeated create/destroy cycles near the boundary.
+When it leaves range, the client waits three seconds, then deletes the object and DUI.
+The internally managed delay prevents repeated create/destroy cycles near the boundary and is canceled if the display becomes relevant again.

 Object and DUI cleanup also runs when the resource stops.